-Will it apply to musicians?
-The answer is, in many cases, yes, especially if you store lists of clients, hold addresses, payment details, send marketing materials and more.
+Does GDPR apply to musicians?
+The answer is, in many cases, yes, especially if you store lists of current and prospective clients, hold addresses, payment details, send marketing materials and more.
 Whether you hold data on your computer, on your mobile phone, in the cloud or manually on paper, you will need to comply with GDPR.

 GDPR gives individuals greater control over their ‘personal data’ and how it is used by organisations or businesses – including sole traders, like many musicians who may teach, perform live, or run workshops and so forth.
 Much of what is in GDPR is already contained in existing data protection law.

 GDPR creates rights for individuals (known as ‘data subjects’) and also creates obligations on those who ‘process’ their personal data (known as ‘data controllers’).
 If you have spreadsheets, emails, electronic or paper documents, and other sorts of files containing personal information about customers, or pupils and so on – you are a ‘data controller’.

 You must have a lawful basis for processing personal data, of which there are six in GDPR: